K7MDL2/IC-705-BLE-Serial-Example/README.md

 If the radio is connected to another device, then same as above, no CI-V response, but stays connected.
 Radio accepts up to 4 connections so if there are enough headsets, mics, PTT buttons, CI-V monitors/decoders connected, you might get a server connection fail.

 I have observed that if the pairing process does not complete for what ever reason, the BLE link will disconnect after just a few seconds.
 This requires running through the client (aka central) connect-to-server (aka peripheral) function while waiting for a CI-V Access completion.
 This would be a normal scenario if the radio is not in pairing mode, turned off, or out of range.

+Aug 3, 2024 Note: The extended demo file IC-705_BLE_Decoder_Simple.ino has extensions to the stripped down uart demo file to to communicate with the 705.
+I have been working on improving the ability to recover from disconnects.
+As of Aug 3,2024 it does pretty good for pairing and reconnecting on short term disconnects,  However, if you turn off the the radio and wait a while, the connect-to-server function gets stuck at the "Connected to server" step.
+With debug on the last BLECLient event is ESP_GATTC_UNREG_EVT  which is client unregistered.
+Now to figure out how to recover, or avoid that.
+Othe rchanges are targeted at avoiding malloc error (which I saw) when rerunning Scan_BLE_Servers() by clearing the list each scan.

+      pBLEScan->clearResults();   // delete results fromBLEScan buffer to release memory

+I also did more experiments with passing BT addresses in various formats but so far the radio has not acknowledged any 0x61 messages and the displayed address is always 00:00:00:00:00:xx where xx starts with 01 for each new BLE client paired.
+Do not know if that is expected or not.